-In developing this plan, the interagency teams reviewed the ongoing monitoring efforts within the study area as of October 2014 to determine what existing and additional monitoring would likely be required to fully evaluate the hydrologic and water quality impacts associated with relaxing the G3273 operations constraint during Increment 1 testing.
-The Increment 1 testing is expected to last up to two years.
-At the completion of Increment 1 testing, a portion of the additional monitoring proposed in this plan may be carried forward to Increment 2 testing or other operating conditions that may follow.
+In developing the original Increment 1 monitoring plan (Appendix C of the May 2015 EA), the interagency teams reviewed the ongoing monitoring efforts within the study area as of October 2014 to determine what existing and additional monitoring would likely be required to fully evaluate the hydrologic and water quality impacts associated with relaxing the G-3273 operations constraint during Increment 1.1/1.2 testing.
+Additional monitoring requirements have since been incorporated into the Increment 1 monitoring plan based on the operational strategy for Increment 1.1/1.2, which included consideration of new information as described in the Supplemental EA.
+The Increment 1 testing was originally expected to last up to two years.
+The combined duration of Increment 1 and Increment 1.1/1.2 may extend beyond the two calendar years initially envisioned for Increment 1 to compensate for the temporary suspension of the Increment 1 field test during the 2016 L-29 Canal temporary emergency deviation and extended recovery period (February-November 2016).
+In addition to the emergency deviation, extension of the Increment 1 and Increment 1.1/1.2 field test duration to up to three years will allow sufficient time to complete the C-111 South Dade construction components needed to operate the NDA during Increment 2 of the MWD Project.
+Updated sampling frequencies have also been incorporated into this revised monitoring plan, based on consideration of the extended duration of the field test and a new groundwater monitoring contract planned for August 2017.
+Increment 1.1/1.2 will extend until implementation of Increment 2.
+At the completion of Increment 1.1/1.2 testing, a portion of the additional monitoring proposed in this plan may be carried forward to Increment 2 testing or other operating conditions that may follow.
 New monitoring stations are preliminarily identified in this plan.
 As such, this plan incorporates the best information available; however, as the test operations are implemented, this plan may require revision.

-Late in the development of this plan, the Increment 1 formulation efforts recommended consideration of a change to the operational criteria of the S-197 structure.
+Late in the development of this original Increment 1 plan, the formulation efforts recommended consideration of a change to the operational criteria of the S-197 structure.
 This change precipitated the need to amend the water quality and hydrology monitoring plan to incorporate additional monitoring south of the S-331 structure.
 Rather than re-write the monitoring plan, the additional monitoring required due to changed operations at S-197 are detailed in "Annex 1, Increment 1 Monitoring South of S-331" of this plan.
-This annex is attached to the main body of the monitoring plan.
+This revised annex is attached to the main body of the monitoring plan.